thiemogries/phantastro/README.md

   - Network connectivity issues
   - Meteoblue API temporary outage
   - Package not available in your plan
-- **Solution**: App automatically switches to mock data for uninterrupted experience
+- **Solution**: App shows "Not available" for missing data instead of failing
-- **Note**: Mock data provides full astronomical functionality
+- **Note**: Configure API key to access full astronomical functionality

 ### Development Mode
-- App works perfectly without an API key using realistic mock data
+- App works without an API key but shows "Not available" for missing data
-- All features are functional in development mode
+- Location search and UI features remain fully functional
-- Mock data includes varied weather conditions for testing
+- Real API key required for actual weather data display
+- Clear indicators show when data is unavailable vs when it's real

+### Data Availability
+- **"Not available"** indicates missing API configuration or data
+- **Real values** show when API is properly configured and working
+- **Clear indicators** distinguish between unavailable and actual zero values
+- **Graceful degradation** ensures app never crashes due to missing data

 ### Getting Help
 - Check browser console for detailed error messages
 - Verify `.env` file configuration
+- Ensure API key is valid and not expired
 - Test with different locations
 - Try refreshing the page